-English Proficiency - IELTS or TOEFL - for International Students
+English Proficiency - IELTS, TOEFL or Cambridge English Qualifications - for International Students

-- TOEFL or IELTS official electronic score report that meets our minimum requirments is required if your four-year undergraduate bachelor degree is not from a Canadian or English instruction university.
+- TOEFL or IELTS official electronic score report that meets our minimum requirements is required if your four-year undergraduate bachelor degree is not from a Canadian or English instruction university.

 - If your undergraduate degree is not in English instruction but you are residing and/or working in an English speaking country, you must still take IELTS or TOEFL and achieve our minimum acceptable scores.

 - Please note that you must arrange for the official TOEFL/IELTS score report to be sent electronically to UofT Graduate Studies.
 The TOEFL institution code for UofT is 0982.
 Please use this number when arranging the delivery of your official TOEFL score report.
 For IELTS, please select University of Toronto Graduate Studies or Enrolment Services.
 The MScSM Program cannot receive TOEFL or IELTS electronic score reports.
 They must be sent to the central departments of Graduate Studies or Enrolment Services to be processed and made available to graduate programs (including the MScSM program).

 - Please also note that meeting the minimum standard in IELTS or TOEFL does not guarantee admission to the MScSM Program.
 For IELTS, we require minimally 7.0 overall band and 7.0 in all sections (reading, writing, listening and speaking).

 - For TOEFL, we require minimally 100 in the total score and at least 22 in each section (reading, writing, listening and speaking).